Sunday, March 4, 2012

 Can You Meet Your Breeds Needs?

-Over the years I have had many different breeds of dogs.
+Over the years I have had many different breeds of dogs, big, small, purebred and mix breed.
 The past 10 years I've had Labradors.
 I like their personality, size and energy level.
-I have a young active family and wanted a dog that would enjoy and tolerate the fast paced and often chaotic lifestyle of my home.
+I have a young active family and need a dog that will enjoy and tolerate the faced paced and often chaotic lifestyle of my home.
 I have a BIG fenced yard, enjoy being outside, love to walk and spend time at the water so the Labrador is a great fit for our family.
+The majority of the dogs I raise are working dogs, so choosing to work with a professional breeder to provide health clearances is part of my selection process too.

 When people ask me 'whats a good breed of dog' I'm quick to start firing off a list of questions for them to consider: